akashtadwai/Codeforces-navigation/README.md

 #### Usage
-By running the python files we can get the respective txt files with the links to the required contests
+By running the python files we can get the respective txt files with the links to the required contests.